DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/multicluster/multi-cluster-net.md

 In single-cluster mode, users can only know the business operation status in the current cluster, and the business communication between each cluster is opaque and independent.
 Users cannot perceive the business communication traces outside the cluster.

-However, in multicloud scenarios, as long as they belong to the same mesh, the mesh can aggregate and analyze the communication between different clusters under the same network, and draw it into a complete multicloud network topology.
+However, in multicloud cases, as long as they belong to the same mesh, the mesh can aggregate and analyze the communication between different clusters under the same network, and draw it into a complete multicloud network topology.
 Just like the original single cluster is just a 2D photo, in the multicloud scene, the service mesh can provide a 3D topological network.
 It's not just an increase in scope, but an increase in dimensional levels.

 ## Principles of network communication under multicloud

-After understanding the huge advantages of multicloud scenarios, we return to reality.
-What problems are there in multicloud scenarios?
+After understanding the huge advantages of multicloud cases, we return to reality.
+What problems are there in multicloud cases?
 Which of these issues is the most fundamental?
 First of all, let's understand this literally, multiple cloud environments?
 Multiple cloud vendors?
 Multiple cloud clusters?
 The multiple here means that there are differences.